top of page

 'Willie' T

 Willie was an early exponent of 'management by walking about'.
 He was the epitome of a Grand Old Gentleman, wearing a fresh red carnation in the lapel of his pin-striped suit and greeting and chatting to everyone, somehow knowing each person's name.
 Willie's apprentices were well-trained in all departments as part of their career development.
 He sent us on the 'Outward Bound' course to learn how to survive in the great outdoors during the winter and gave us paid time off for further education studies.
 Willie was a Director of two large UK Banks, The Scottish Tourism Board and President of The Edinburgh Chamber of Commerce.
-He established 'The Thyne Scholarship', enabling young men and women to travel to a country of their choice to study, broaden their outlook and research their particular vocation.
+He established 'The Thyne Scholarship', enabling young men and women to travel to a country of their choice, broaden their outlook and research their particular vocation.

 Willie taught me there's more to being a Leader than just a Boss.
 A mentor makes time for their mentee and helps them succeed.
+Willie would have been a success in any century.

 Alan G